All Episodes

 It's not civilized.

-And that that is at the heart of the uh Canadian system that you're accepting, and this is why Sarah Palin is right about death panels, because you're accepting the right of a government bureaucrat uh to have jurisdiction over your body parts, and that's that is what is at the heart of that problem, Brent.
+And this is why Sarah Palin is right about death panels, because you're accepting the right of a government bureaucrat to have jurisdiction over your body parts.

-Thank you very much for your call.
+Thank you very much for your call, Brent, in London, Ontario.

 A different perspective.

-I get very worried when I hear Republicans saying we we we maybe we can work with Obamacare, maybe we c if we amend it at the margins and all the rest of it.
+I get very worried when I hear Republicans saying maybe we can work with Obamacare.

 No, you drive a stake through the heart of it.

-This is the line that when you cross this, it's very difficult to have genuinely conservative government ever again, because you change a citizen into a subject.
+This is the line that when you cross this, it's very difficult to have genuinely conservative government ever again because you change a citizen into a subject.

 When a man accepts the bureaucracy's jurisdiction over his bladder, he is not a citizen but a subject.